okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/aspnet/commonsteps.md

 A description and step-by-step integration for each of these common steps follow.

-### Initiate sign-in and return a list of authenticators
+### Initiate sign-in flow and return a list of authenticators

-All four flows start with the same steps that enable a user to sign-in with a username and password, and then choose Okta Verify from a list of authenticators.
+All four flows start with the same steps that enable a user to sign in with a username and password, and then choose Okta Verify from a list of authenticators.
 The following diagram shows this common flow:

 <div class="common-image-format">